 Throughout her career, Ms. Dessausure has supported children and adults with a range of disabilities.
 For the past four years, she has provided assistance for five women in a group-home setting.
 Ms. Dessausure knows the value of creating caring, respectful relationships with each individual she supports.
 "You have to learn the needs and desires of everyone.
 You have to learn to balance the wishes of each person in the house," she explains.
 However, balancing these wishes can often be challenging.
 "At times, four women may want to do an activity in the community, but one woman may not.
-If you happen to be the only staff person on duty, you have education as there are people who don't care about the needs of individuals with disabilities.
-We have a long way to go.
-It is one of the challenges, but we just need to keep pushing forward."
-Part of this challenge involves increasing community opportunities, such as employment, available to people with disabilities.
-"There simply are not enough resources out there,"
+If you happen to be the only staff person on duty, you have to be very reassuring, helping the women to understand why everyone's desires cannot be met that day."